 Who is talking about healing C-sections?

-The rate of C-section in our modern world is extraordinary.
-C-section is one of the most common surgeries in the world.
-In Australia 1/3 of all births are a C-section.
+The rate of C-section or cesarean surgery in our modern world is extraordinary.
+It is one of the most common surgeries in the world.
+In Australia 1/3 of all births are a Cesarean.
 However there are relatively few people talking about healing after C-section.
 But why is this important?

-During a C-section, the lower abdomen is cut, the baby or babies are retrieved.
-The uterus is then put back in place and we are sewn up.
-During the healing process, our bodies create scar tissue.
+During a C-section, your lower abdomen is cut, your baby or babies are retrieved.
+The uterus is then put back in place and you are sewn up.
+During the healing process, your body create scar tissue.

 There are 2 issues here to address.
-The first is the effect scar tissue has on our blood and lymph flow, as well as the surrounding organs.
-The second is how our ligaments, which hold our organs in place, are faring after pregnancy and surgery.
+The first is the effect scar tissue has on your blood and lymph flow, as well as your surrounding organs.
+The second is how your ligaments, which hold your organs in place, are faring after pregnancy and surgery.

-Unfortunately scar tissue formed after a C-section can attach the uterus to the bladder and other structures in the pelvic region.
+Unfortunately scar tissue formed after a C-section can attach your uterus to the bladder and other structures in your pelvic region.
 This causes reduced blood flow to the area, lymphatic congestion and the inability of organs to function properly.
 Some symptoms that may be experienced include:

 - Bladder incontinence

 - Pain in the lower back or pelvic region